CPS-353-Group-9/Group-Project/README.md

 __Directories__

-        code : All the code for the website's front-end and back-end will go here.
-        doc: All the documentation for the project will go here.
+        code : All the code for the website's front-end and back-end will go here. doc : All the documentation for the project will go here.